Against a Penal Substitute:

 Other scripture implies that Son of God referred to the Son of Man, Jesus

 Order: 1.
 "Forsaken" 2. vinegar 3.
 "It's finished"/"into thy hands" (loud cry.)
-4. gave up the Spirit
+4. gave up the Spirit It's not in John's logical doctrine.
+It's not in Luke's emotional observations.

 It's in Matthew, because He's quoting an OT Psalm.
 And it's in Mark as it's attention grabbing.